-are required to display the proper route on destination signs, if equipped.
+Drivers are required to display the proper route on destination signs, if equipped.
 Special signs must not be displayed unless placed there by dispatch.

-4.12 Two-way radio
+4.12 Two-way radio usage

 Radios should be used to communicate with the dispatch office whenever the driver feels it is necessary to report or request information.
 Channels should be clear only for this purpose and in case an emergency arises.
 Radios should not be used for personal conversation, to report irrelevant information, or to detract in any way from the safe, efficient, and reliable delivery of bus service.
 Communication should be in English.
-Drivers found to be abusing their radios will be disciplined.
+Drivers found to be turning off, disabling or abusing their radios will be disciplined.